petra-sargent/che-docs/src/main/pages/overview/introduction.md

 ---

-## Introducing Eclipse Che
+## Basics of Eclipse Che
-Eclipse Che is a browser based IDE that uses a workspace model.
+Eclipse Che is a browser-based IDE.
 Workspaces include an IDE, project files, and runtimes.
 Che provides a large number of plugins for many programming languages, frameworks, and source control tools.
-Che also provides a SDK for authoring new extenstions, packaging extensions into plug-ins, and grouping plug-ins into an assembly.
+Che also provides an SDK for authoring new extenstions, packaging extensions into plug-ins, and grouping plug-ins into an assembly.

-### Modes Supported in Eclipse Che
+## Modes Supported in Eclipse Che
-Eclipse Che is available in two different modes:
+Eclipse Che is available in two modes:
 - **Single-user**: This is best suited for personal desktop environments.
 - **Multi-user**: This is an advanced setup for Che and is best suited for organizations and developer teams.

 See [Single and Multi-User][single-multi-user] to learn more.

-### Platforms Supported in Eclipse Che
+## Platforms Supported in Eclipse Che
 Eclipse Che runs on different platforms:
 - Docker
 - OpenShift